Fun Facts, Observations and Quotes

 of course that didn’t fly with with the owners of Schlitz (Stroh’s at the time

-Mitch has just graduated high school also plays a liquor store clerk as a
+that believes Mitch has just graduated high school also plays a liquor store

-Additionally, I love that when Melvin gives Mitch one of the beers from
+in the shot.
+Additionally, I love that when Melvin gives Mitch one of the

-the six pack, the shot also shows the sign behind them on the wall in the
+beers from the six pack, the shot also shows the sign behind them on the wall

 consume alcohol”.